Research

 -

-In newer projects we are examining whether some children with autism have excessive extra-axial CSF also known as benign external hydrocephalus during early periods of development.
+In newer projects we have revealed that some children with autism exhibit excessive extra-axial CSF also known as benign external hydrocephalus during early periods of development, before the age of 2-years-old (relevant paper).